 This time of year, I’m moved to make Mom’s coffee cake — in her Harvest Gold aluminum Bundt pan, of course.
 And me being me, I can’t resist a few changes: I use a combo of all-purpose and whole-wheat pastry flours, and I’ve swapped the tablespoon of lemon extract in her version for lemon zest and juice.
 But I for damn sure don’t mess with the nuts.

-Mom’s Sour Cream Coffee Cake
+Mom’s Sour Cream Bundt Coffee Cake

 Equipment